Kiruna Travel Information

 Swedish is the main language, with Lapp being spoken by the Sami population in the north.
 Most Swedes speak and understand English.
 Many also speak German and French.

 There are no health risks associated with travel to Sweden, but visitors should guard against ticks when travelling to forested areas or the southern coast, including the Stockholm archipelago.
 Medical care in the country is excellent, and reciprocal health agreements exist with other European Union countries, including the United Kingdom.
 UK citizens in possession of a European Health Insurance Card (EHIC) will be entitled to emergency medical treatment on the same terms as Swedish nationals.
-Outbreaks of bird flu have been detected in wild birds around the country, but the risk to travellers is low and no human infections have been reported.
-As a precaution all egg and poultry dishes should be well cooked and close contact with live birds should be avoided.
+All non-EU travellers should ensure they have comprehensive travel insurance.

 The country code for Sweden is +46, and the outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
 City/area codes are in use, e.g. 08 for Stockholm.
 Public telephones are available and there is good coverage across the country for mobile telephones, which use different GSM 900 and 1800 networks.
 Internet cafes can be found in all the cities and towns.